DETAILED ACTION

 by using a second patterning process, forming a primary pixel blocking walls on a same side of the substrate base plate (the second pattern 176 of the second bank 172 would be formed from a different patterning process that the first pattern 174 as the name states) (Fig. 4 and paragraphs 32 and 66).

-It would have been obvious to one skilled in the art to combine the teachings of Youn in view of Wei with the teachings of Gee to have forming the pixel definition layer on one side of the substrate base comprise using a first patterning process, forming the first sub-pixel blocking walls and the second sub-pixel blocking walls on one side of the substrate base plate and using a second patterning process, forming the primary pixel blocking walls on a same side of the substrate base plate since it provides advantages in view angles as taught by Gee (paragraph 2 and 7).
+It would have been obvious to one skilled in the art to combine the teachings of Youn in view of Wei and Gregory with the teachings of Gee to form the pixel definition layer on one side of the substrate base comprise using a first patterning process, forming the first sub-pixel blocking walls and the second sub-pixel blocking walls on one side of the substrate base plate and using a second patterning process, forming the primary pixel blocking walls on a same side of the substrate base plate since it provides advantages in view angles as taught by Gee (paragraph 2 and 7).
 Further it is well known within the art to pattern pixel definition layers during formation.

-In regard to claim 14, Youn in view of Wei doesn’t explicitly teach wherein after the step of forming the pixel definition layer on one side of the substrate base plate, the method further comprises:
+In regard to claim 14, Youn in view of Wei and Gregory doesn’t explicitly teach wherein after the step of forming the pixel definition layer on one side of the substrate base plate, the method further comprises:

 by using an ink-jet printing process, forming an organic-material layer inside each of the subpixel openings.